-"Controlling Class" means, as of the Closing Date, the class C certificates, until the outstanding principal balance of such class is less than 2.25% of the aggregate of the outstanding principal balances of the class A, B and C certificates; thereafter the class B certificates, until the outstanding principal balance of such class divided by the aggregate of the outstanding principal balance of such class divided by the aggregate of the outstanding principal balances of the class A, B and C certificates is less than the product of (i) its initial principal balance divided by the aggregate of the initial principal balances of the class A, B and C certificates and (ii) 30%; and thereafter the class A certificates.
+"Controlling Class" means, as of the Closing Date, the class C certificates, until the outstanding principal balance of such class is less than 2.25% of the aggregate of the outstanding principal balances of the class A, B and C certificates; thereafter the class B certificates, until the outstanding principal balance of such class divided by the aggregate of the outstanding principal balance of such class divided by the initial principal balance divided by the aggregate of the initial principal balances of the class A, B and C certificates and B certificates is less than the product of (i) its initial principal balance divided by the aggregate of the initial principal balances of the class A, B and C certificates and (ii) 30%; and thereafter the class A certificates.
 However, if the class C certificates are the only class with an outstanding principal balance, the class C certificates will be the Controlling Class.